openmiblab/tristan-human-modelling/README.md

 ## 	📄 Code structure

 The **build** folder contains the output of the the *reproduce.py* script as an example.
-It can be deleted and will be fully rebuilt whne running the script.
+It can be deleted and will be fully rebuilt when running the script.

 The **src** folder contains all the source code, with the top level entry scripts *reproduce.py* and *newdrug.py*.
 These call functions in the subfolders *methods* and *strudies*.